20/20/20 Film Program FAQs

 Producers will begin with a first pitch, learn about script coverage & analysis, assess project worth, market place, casting, and distribution; create budgets low medium & high, and learn about financing options.
 They will create a sales document for your potential indie film final project, including: logline, format, writer, director, producer, possible cast, genre, budget, setting, rating/audience, and comparative films.
 Semester will culminate in a Final Pitch, including budget, financing and distribution plan of a feature project.

-In January, the training is synthesized, focused, and put into practice.
-From January through May, at Stony Brook Manhattan Production Boot Camp Writer/Directors will work from the scripts they have developed -- whether narratives, webisodes, or documentaries.
+In Summer, the training is synthesized, focused, and put into practice.
+For 20 days at Stony Brook Southampton 20/20/20 Production Boot Camp, writer/directors will work from the scripts they have developed -- whether narratives, webisodes, or documentaries.
 Students will produce the short film they completed in Fall.
 To make the experience truly immersive, everyone crews on each other’s productions.
 The semester culminates in a screening.
 (Producers, upon instructor approval, have the opportunity to produce a Writer/Directors short film or develop their own).

 Students will leave this second half of the course sequence with a completed short film.